 Gibson has recently had recent solo exhibitions at Camden Arts Centre, London, Bergen Kunsthall, Bergen Mercer Union, Toronto (2019) and KW Institute for Contemporary Art, Berlin, (2018 ).
 Her films have shown at film festivals around the word, including at New York Film Festival, Toronto International Film Festival, London Film Festival, Oberhausen Film Festival, Courtisane Film Festival, Punto De Vista International Documentary Film Festival and many more.

 Her latest film premiered at Quinzaine (Directors Fortnight) Cannes Film Festival 2019.
 She is currently developing two new films: her first feature with BBC films, a love story, set during the course of one night, inspired by Kathy Acker's Don Quixote and Alice Notley's The Descent of Alette, as well as an adaptation of Euripedes' Alkestis co-directed by Gibson and her partner Nick Gordon and set in Sicily.
-Alkestis is commissioned by Museo Castelbuono Sicily in partnership with The British Art Show 9 and will be the subject of upcoming exhibitions and site specific installations at Ordet, Milano and Macro, Roma.
+Dreaming Alkestis the installation, is commissioned by Museo Castelbuono Sicily in partnership with The British Art Show 9 and will be the subject of upcoming exhibitions and site specific installations at Ordet, Milano and Macro, Roma.
 Gibson's films are distributed by LUX, London.